Executtive/Executtive/README.md

 **Papyrus** - Research companion.
 Feed it a research topic, it maps out the key papers, who cites who, and where the field currently disagrees

-**Canary** - Cyber-sec platform for built project.
+**Canary** - Cyber-sec platform for built projects.
 Holds a database of fake credentials, letting you know if they're breached/accessed.
+Automatic Canary tokening.

 > Always more projects in the works.
 Stay tuned.